sympower/dt-data-load-tool/docs/website/docs/dlt-ecosystem/destinations/qdrant.md

 ```

 :::tip
-A more comprehensive pipeline would load data from some API or use one of dlt's [verified sources](../verified-sources/).
+A more comprehensive pipeline would load data from some API or use one of data_load_tool's [verified sources](../verified-sources/).
 :::

 ## Write disposition